cherryvarsha99/giftVoucher/README.md

 ## Description :

 Gift Voucher  app allows users to purchase  Gift vouchers  from available voucher list and also allows to  redeem if user has any gift voucher  .
-This app allows users to register in the app and then login to buy their intrested gift voucher  .The main advantage of this app is, it helps users to get gift vouchers instantly
+This app allows users to register in the app and then login to buy their intrested gift voucher  .The main advantage of this app is, it helps users to  gift e-vouchers instantly